-This species is known only from Gunung Mulu in northern Sarawak, Borneo, Malaysia, at 1,800m asl, though it is possible that it might occur in other montane forest blocks.
+This species is known only from Gunung Mulu in northern Sarawak, Borneo, Malaysia, at 1,800 m asl.
+It might occur in other montane forest blocks.

 Habitat and Ecology

 Specimens were observed calling beside a small, clear, mountain stream with a steep gradient.
-Breeding is presumed to take place in these forest streams.
+Males typically call from leaves of understorey vegetation, within steep water chutes and small channels of bedrock (Inger et al. 2017).
+Breeding by larval development is presumed to take place in these forest streams.

 It is believed to be reasonably abundant.

 This species is only known from Gunung Mulu National Park, which is well protected and not threatened at present (Y.M.
 Pui and I. Das pers. comm.
 March 2018).

 The species has been recorded from Gunung Mulu National Park.